snac-cooperative/snac_eac_cpf_utils/readme.md

 If git --version did not work, then check that your $PATH environment variable has a path to git.
-Find git with with 'which', 'locate' or by examining the installer log.
+Find git with with 'which', or 'locate', or by examining the installer log.
 Look at the values in $PATH to verify that git path is a default (or not).
 The MacOS installer puts git in /usr/local/git/bin.
 Linux users using a package or software manager (yum, apt, dpkg, KDE software center, etc.) can skip this step since their git will be in a standard path.
 Here are some typical commands: